sPoT86/ZTPi/README.md

   - Samba server for SCP download/upload of large files (e.g. Firmware)

 Changelog:
+v2.2:
+ - Changed dispatcher.py and tasks.py to use cachefile for ZTP-confg
+ - Standardized templating.py jinja rendering call
 v2.1:
  - Changed "association" to "template"
  - Changed "keystore" to "datastore"